 This page features a list of the latest additions to the Altiverb 7 library of acoustics.

 The Altiverb 7 plug-in also shows the new additions and lets you add these to your computer within two clicks.

-Scroll down the check what you have been missing and of course you can also browse the entire catalogue of IRs you get with Altiverb
+Scroll down the check what you have been missing and of course you can also browse the entire catalogue of IRs you get with Altiverb.

 Released: August 2016

-Recording engineers: Aram Verwoest
+Recording engineer: Aram Verwoest

 Released in 1993 this rock solid reverb sits in almost every live-rack for over decades now.